Mental Health and Conditions

 Treatments for Tic Disorders and Tic Attacks

-When an individual’s condition is chronic or involves more severe symptoms, specialized behavioral therapies and medications have been shown to reduce the number of tics that affected individuals experience and, therefore, improve their quality of life.
+When an individual’s condition is chronic or involves more severe symptoms, specialized behavioral therapies and medications have been shown to reduce the number of tics affected individuals experience and improved their quality of life.

 Treatments for tic disorders and tic attacks can overlap.
-For tic attacks, it may be useful to treat the condition as an anxiety and panic-related disorder in addition to a tic disorder.3,4
+It may be useful to treat tic attacks as an anxiety and panic-related disorder in addition to a tic disorder.3,4

 Treatments for tic attacks include diverting attention away from the tic attack.
-Focusing attention on the person experiencing a tic attack reinforces this behavior and lengthens the attack.3 Spending time with the person one-on-one while they are not having a tic attack can reinforce the desired behaviors.
+Focusing attention on the person experiencing a tic attack reinforces this behavior and lengthens the attack.3 Spending time with the person one-on-one while they do not have a tic attack can reinforce the desired behaviors.

 Because most individuals experience a premonitory urge before the involuntary movement or sound, modern behavioral therapies have been designed to help clients identify this sensation and better manage the occurrence of their tics.
 Research has indicated that even one or two behaviorally based therapy sessions can benefit clients with tics; notably, clients were found to retain this benefit 4 weeks after the initial intervention.17

 Although several types of behavioral therapy have been used to treat tic disorders, two are highly effective: Habit Reversal Training (HRT) and Comprehensive Behavioral Intervention for Tics (CBIT).18

 Habit Reversal Training (HRT).